fermyon/developer/content/spin/v3/extending-and-embedding.md

 ### Implement the Trigger World

 The timer trigger implements the WIT world described in `spin-timer.wit`.
-To do that, it uses the [Bytecode Alliance `wit-bindgen` project](https://github.com/bytecodealliance/wit-bindgen) — this generates code that allows the trigger to invoke the guest's entry point, and allows the guest to invoke the Spin APIs available in the world.
+To do that, it uses the `wasmtime` binding generator — this generates code that allows the trigger to invoke the guest's entry point, and allows the guest to invoke the Spin APIs available in the world.

 <!-- @nocpy -->